cloudevents/spec/GOVERNANCE.md

 # Governance

-This document describes the governance process under which the Serverless Working Group (WG) will manage this repository.
+This document describes the governance process under which the CloudEvents project will manage this repository.

-## Working Group Meetings
+## Meetings

-In order to provide equitable rights to all Working Group members, the following process will be followed:
+In order to provide equitable rights to all members, the following process will be followed:

-* Official WG conference calls will be announced at least a week in advance.
+* Official conference calls will be announced at least a week in advance.
-* Official WG face-to-face meetings will be announced at least 4 weeks in advance.
+* Official face-to-face meetings will be announced at least 4 weeks in advance.
 * Proposed changes to any document will be done via a Pull Request (PR).
-* PRs will be reviewed during official WG meetings.
+* PRs will be reviewed during official meetings, but off-line reviews (LGTMs, NOT LGTMs) and comments are strongly encouraged to gauge the group's opinion on the proposed change prior to the meeting.
 * During meetings, priority will be given to PRs that appear to be ready for a vote over those that appear to require discussions.
 * PRs should not be merged if they have had substantial changes made within two days of the meeting.
   Rebases, typo fixes, etc. do not count as substantial.
-  Note, administrivia PRs that do not materially modify WG output documents may be processed by WG admins as needed.
+  Note, administrivia PRs that do not materially modify output documents may be processed by admins as needed.
-* Resolving PRs ("merging" or "closing with no action") will be done as a result of a motion made during a WG meeting, and approved.
+* Resolving PRs ("merging" or "closing with no action") will be done as a result of a motion made during a meeting, and approved.
 * Reopening a PR can be done if new information is made available, and a motion to do so is approved.
 * Any motion that does not have "unanimous consent" will result in a formal vote.
 See [Voting](#voting).

+## Membership

+There are three categories of project membership:
+1 - Member.
+This is anyone who participates in the group's activities in any
+    of our communication channels (email, github issues/PRs, meetings, etc.).
+    No formal registration process is needed.
+2 - Voting Member.
+See the (Voting)[#voting]section below for more information
+    on how the list of Voting Members are determined.
+During the normal operations of the group, Voting Members and Members are the same with respect to influence over the groups actions.
+The rights associated with being a Voting Member only apply in the event of a formal vote being taken.
+3 - Admins.
+Admins are Members of the group but have the ability to perform
+    administrative actions on behalf of the group.
+For example, manage the website, github repos and moderate the meetings.
+Their actions should be done with the knowledge and consent of the group.
+They also have the ability to merge/close PRs, but only per the group's approval.
+See the [OWNERS](OWNERS) file for the current list of Admins.

 ## PRs